ks3891/farmconnect_hack4business/README.md

 ## **Key Features**

 - **Role-Based Dashboards:**
-  Tailored experiences for Buyers, Farmers, and (future) Admins, each with business-focused tools.
+  Tailored experiences for Buyers, Farmers, and Admins, each with business-focused tools.
 - **Crop Marketplace:**
   Buyers can browse, filter by region, and discover fresh crops from verified local farmers.
 - **Smart Cart & Order Management:**